botond-veress/web-standards/api/README.md

 #### 4xx - Client errors

 Intended for cases in which the client seems to have erred.
-The server SHOULD include an entity containing an explanation of the error situation, and whether it is a temporary or permanent condition.
+The server **should** include an entity containing an explanation of the error situation, and whether it is a temporary or permanent condition.
 These status codes are applicable to almost any request method.

 #### 5xx - Server errors

 The server is aware that it has erred or is incapable of performing the request.
-The server SHOULD include an entity containing an explanation of the error situation, and whether it is a temporary or permanent condition.
+The server **should** include an entity containing an explanation of the error situation, and whether it is a temporary or permanent condition.
 These response codes are applicable to any request method.

 > Only a few of the many possible error and status codes are commonly seen on the Internet.